New CEU Student Cohort Joins the Media Influence Matrix

 CMDS is running this project as part of a global research and advocacy alliance, the Media and Power Research Consortium, consisting of more than 40 organizations, including academic institutions, advocacy groups, journalist networks and NGOs.
 The main goal of the research project is to investigate the profound impact that rapid shifts in policy, sources of funding and technology companies are having on journalism today.

 The Media Influence Matrix Project is covering three main areas as following: politics and policy, funding of journalism and technology.
-Focused on news media, the project is building on the goals set by CMDS in its 2017-2019 strategy, which is up for renewal this year.
+Focused on news media, the project is building on the goals set by CMDS in its strategy.
 One of the center’s main strategic goals is to grasp the key shifts in the relationships between media, politics and technology.
 Research is one way to achieve that.